Benefits to Members - our Breeders’ Awards programs

 for breeding and racing West Virginia bred and/or sired horses.

-- On February 15, 2019 West Virginia Thoroughbred Development Fund distributions of almost $3M were paid out to breeders, owners, and sire owners of accredited WV bred and/or sired horses.
+- The West Virginia Thoroughbred Development Fund distributes almost $5 million to breeders, owners, and sire owners of accredited WV bred and/or sired horses.
 Awards are based on ALL of the horse's annual earnings (up to $100,000 of any single purse) at Charles Town and Mountaineer race tracks.

 - Supplemental Purse Awards (also known as the 10-10-10 Fund) are quarterly distributions of up to 10% of the winners’ share of the purse to the owner, breeder, and/or sire owner of the accredited WV bred and/or sired winner.